kyma-project/api-gateway/docs/user/custom-resources/apirule/v1beta2/04-15-api-rule-access-strategies.md

 # APIRule v1beta2 Access Strategies

 APIRule allows you to define the security configuration for an exposed endpoint using the concept of access strategies.
-The supported handlers for APIRule `v1beta2` are `no_auth` and `jwt`.
+The supported handlers for APIRule `v1beta2` are `noAuth` and `jwt`.

-## Configuration of the `no_auth` Handler
+## Configuration of the `noAuth` Handler

 The intended functionality of this handler is to provide a simple configuration for exposing workloads.
-It does not use Oathkeeper configuration and instead relies only on Istio VirtualService.

-The `no_auth` handler only allows access to the specified HTTP methods of the exposed workload.
+The `noAuth` handler only allows access to the specified HTTP methods of the exposed workload.
 You must not configure the **config** field when using this handler.

 ```yaml
 ...